rails/rails/guides/source/working_with_javascript_in_rails.md

 ----------

 Rails 4 ships with the [Turbolinks gem](https://github.com/rails/turbolinks).
-This gem uses AJAX to speed up page rendering in most applications.
+This gem uses Ajax to speed up page rendering in most applications.

 ### How Turbolinks works

 Turbolinks attaches a click handler to all `<a>` on the page.
-If your browser supports [PushState](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history#The_pushState(\).C2.A0method), Turbolinks will make an AJAX request for the page, parse the response, and replace the entire `<body>` of the page with the `<body>` of the response.
+If your browser supports [PushState](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history#The_pushState(\).C2.A0method), Turbolinks will make an Ajax request for the page, parse the response, and replace the entire `<body>` of the page with the `<body>` of the response.
 It will then use PushState to change the URL to the correct one, preserving refresh semantics and giving you pretty URLs.